FixMyBerlin/fixmy.frontend/README.md

 This will update the file containing the German language default text contents in the file [`src/lang/translations/de.json`](https://github.com/FixMyBerlin/fixmy.frontend/blob/develop/src/lang/translations/de.json).

-### Translating
+### (2/3) Translating

-In order to create translations for the entries generated in the previous step, the relevant file at `/src/lang/translations/[language code].json` needs to be updated with the new entries (manually).
+To create translations for the entries generated in the previous step, the relevant file need to be updated with the new translation keys manually.

+- `src/lang/translations/en.json`
+- `src/lang/translations/es.json`

-### Compiling
+### (3/3) Compiling

-Run the command
+Files in `lang/translations` need to be compiled into an optimized format stored in `lang/compiled`.

 ```
 npm run compile
 ```

-to make available all new translations in an optimized format.